Entropy-based random quantum states: Asymptotic properties and relation to the Muttalib-Borodin ensemble

 \

-There is an insightful connection between the measure~\eqref{eq:pdf} and the class of Muttalib--Borodin ensembles in random matrix theory \cite{forrester2017muttalib,forrester2018selberg}, which were originally introduced to describe the eigenvalue densities of transition matrices in disordered quantum transport \cite{muttalib1995random}.
+There is an insightful connection between the measure~\eqref{eq:pdf} and the class of Muttalib--Borodin ensembles in random matrix theory \cite{forrester2017muttalib,forrester2018selberg}.
+The Muttalib-Borodin ensemble was originally introduced to describe the eigenvalue densities of transition matrices in disordered quantum transport \cite{muttalib1995random}.
 These are positive matrices with a Laguerre-weighted normalised eigenvalue density on $\vec{r}\in\mathbb{R}^N_+$ of form